 - Projects with an estimated incentive below $200,000 do not require a contract.
 However, in signing the application, participants must agree to the Custom Program’s Terms and Conditions.

 - For retrofits of existing equipment, applicants must provide a minimum 50% cost share for the project.

-- For new construction or projects that involve replacing a failed piece of equipment, applicants must provide a minimum of 25% of the incremental cost as measured between the efficient alternative and the industry standard.
+- For new construction or projects that are deemed a ‘lost opportunity’ by the Trust, such as replacement of a piece of equipment that is at or near the end of its useful life, applicants must provide a minimum of 25% of the incremental cost as measured between the efficient alternative and the industry standard.

 - Incentive awards are capped based on the magnitude of the validated annual reduction in grid-supplied energy (kWh/year).
 Incentives will not exceed $0.28 per kWh of validated annual reduction in grid supplied energy.